Nominate a candidate for the Prize for Primary School Science Teachers

 The purpose of the Prize is to recognize and publicize extraordinary efforts in stimulating the interest of children in science in grades 1–6 in primary and lower-secondary schools.

 The Prize is awarded annually and is divided into two prizes: one for eastern Denmark and one for western Denmark.
 Each prize is DKK 250,000, divided into a personal award of DKK 50,000 and DKK 200,000 for the school.
-The award given to the school is to be used for developing science teaching, such as acquiring new equipment for experiments, upgrading classrooms and outdoor areas or continuing education.
+The award given to the school is to be used for developing science teaching, such as acquiring new equipment for experiments, upgrading classrooms and outdoor areas, excursions or continuing education.

-The Prize is awarded to a teacher based on the nomination of the principal.
-The students, parents and colleagues may all suggest a candidate to the principal, who makes the nomination using the link under Application Info.
+The Prize is awarded to a teacher based on the nomination of the principal or school board.
+Students, parents and colleagues may all suggest a candidate to the principal or school board, who makes the nomination using the link under Application Info.
 One or more teachers and teams of up to three teachers from the same school may be nominated.
-If the Prize is awarded to a team, the team members share the personal award amount.
+If the Prize is awarded to a team, each team members will receive DKK 25,000.
 Candidates who have not previously received the prize may be re-nominated, but teachers from the same school are not eligible to receive the Prize in the 4 years after a Prize is awarded to that school.

 Committee on The Novo Nordisk Foundation Teaching Prizes selects the successful nominees for the Prize.